Grabbe-Gymnasium-Detmold/.github/profile/README.md

 # GrabbeAI: A School's Leap into the Future of AI 🚀🎓

 Welcome to the official documentation of **GrabbeAI**, the first AI model developed specifically for a school!
 GrabbeAI is a groundbreaking project implemented at the **Christian-Dietrich-Grabbe-Gymnasium (GGY)** in Detmold, Germany.
 Its purpose is to revolutionize the way information is accessed and communication is handled for students, teachers, and parents.
 Fully integrated into the school’s homepage, GrabbeAI serves as a digital assistant for a wide range of tasks, making school life simpler, smarter, and more connected.
+You can use GrabbeAI directly on it's [own web-app](https://app.grabbe.site) or on the [Grabbe-Gymnasium's homepage](http://www.grabbe-gymnasium.de/#grabbeAI)!

 ---